ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 Before Reactive Streams appeared in the JDK, there were related CompletableFuture and Stream APIs.
 The CompletableFuture API uses the _push_ communication model but supports asynchronous computations of a single value.
 The Stream API supports synchronous or asynchronous computations of multiple values but uses the _pull_ communication model.
 Reactive Streams have taken a vacant place and support synchronous or asynchronous computations of multiple values and can also dynamically switch between the _push_ and _pull_ computations models.
 Therefore, Reactive Streams are suitable for processing sequences of events with unpredictable rates, such as mouse and keyboard events, sensor events, and latency-bound I/O events from a file or network.

 Crucially, application developers should not implement the interfaces of the Reactive Streams specification themselves.
 First, the specification is complex enough, especially in asynchronous contracts, to be easily implemented correctly.
 Second, the specification does not contain APIs for intermediate stream operations.
 Instead, application developers should implement the stages (producers, processors, consumers) from existing frameworks (Lightbend Akka Streams, Pivotal Project Reactor, Netflix RxJava) with their much richer native APIs.
-The Reactive Streams API should be used only to connect heterogeneous stages into one reactive stream.
+They should use the Reactive Streams API only to combine heterogeneous stages into a single reactive stream.

 Complete code examples are available in the [GitHub repository](https://github.com/aliakh/demo-java-reactive-streams).